Contextual Studies Programme Leader BA (Hons.) Product Design

 Central Saint Martins

-Betti Marenko’s research is located at the intersection of design with the philosophical thought of Deleuze and Guattari.
-Her work examines the tensions between design taken as way of speculating on, and instigating, the future, and thought that addresses materiality, affect, the virtual and the nonhuman.
+My work is located at the intersection of philosophy and design.
+Influenced by Gilles Deleuze and Félix Guattari, it examines the tension between design taken as a way of speculating on, and instigating, the future, and thought that addresses materiality, affect, the virtual and the nonhuman.
 I am interested in fostering lines of minor design: multiple ways of repositioning design in the 21st century as a problematising tool for thinking, making and creating change.

 Betti Marenko is interested in hearing from potential PhD students interested in Deleuze and Guattari’s philosophy in relation to design practices and theories; animism, agency and thing theory; computation and digital materiality.